Anne Josiane Kouam

 1 Rue Honoré d'Estienne d'Orves, 91120 Palaiseau

-I am a researcher (starting researcher position) in the TRIBE team at Inria Saclay, working on the national PEPR MOBIDEC project.
-I am also a visiting researcher at TU Berlin, where I completed a postdoctoral fellowship in the Machine Learning and Security group led by Prof. Konrad Rieck.
+I am a researcher (starting researcher position) in the TRIBE team at Inria Saclay, contributing to the national research program PEPR MOBIDEC.
+I am also an associate researcher in the Machine Learning and Security group at TU Berlin, led by Prof. Konrad Rieck, where I completed a postdoctoral fellowship.

 I earned my PhD from Inria Saclay and École Polytechnique, under the supervision of Aline Carneiro Viana and Alain Tchana, and subsequently held a short postdoc at Inria.
 My research lies at the intersection of machine learning, security, and privacy, with a particular focus on user-centered analysis, attack and defense strategies, and data-driven methods in mobile communication systems.